4

 2

 • doc-end is the default.
 I'll try to remember to take a deeper look at this in the next few days.
-Sep 29, 2014 at 22:50
+Commented Sep 29, 2014 at 22:50

 • Cool, I guess you imagine that, but most of my research ends up in your answers, it's not serial upvote ;)